 On motion it was voted:

-That the general plan of such reports from distribution be approved.
+That the general plan of such reports for distribution be approved.

 VIII.
-Report of the Editor of Journal of Applied Physics:
+Report of Editor of Journal of Applied Physics:

-Mr. Hutchisson reported that the Journal has a large backlog of papers some of which will have to wait six months for publications; that special issues for 1941 are to be:
+Mr. Hutchisson reported that the Journal has a large backlog of papers some of which will have to wait six months for publication; that special issues for 1941 are to be:

 On motion it was voted: